 Perfect for a still life!
 So, how can we shoot it from above?

 Brew some tea and add fallen leaves around it.
-Take your favourite rainy day book and make it the centre of your composition.
+Take your favourite rainy day book and make it the center of your composition.
 Make it about Halloween or summer’s end.

 Think about what your favourites are, and make a list of 10-20 props.
 Pick the feeling that seems like the easiest to visualise.